-It was said that Ferdinand was a strict father, dogmatic, domineering and ruled the purse strings.
+Ferdinand was a strict father, dogmatic, domineering and ruled the purse strings.
 The family spoke German, French and later English.
-Most of Ferdinand’s sermons were in German.
+Most of his sermons were in German.
 All of his children were ambitious, worked hard from childhood and became successful.
 His two entrepreneurial sons Paul and CT offered to invest money for Ferdinand, but he would only agree if the money was used after his death to build a church in the German village where he was born.
-It is not known whether this ever occurred.
+It is unknown whether this ever occurred.

 Children and grandchildren of Ferdinand and Elisa Marie Heisig:

 1. Dr. Theodore Heisig, born April 4, 1859, London, England; married Anna Hammann; died Nov.
 7, 1929.